 Be Sure To Introduce The ‘Potty’ Command

 When you get your dog to the designated area, try saying ‘potty’ a few times in an encouraging tone until they actually do it.
-This helps to teach them the ‘potty’ command and this can come in useful later so it’s worth the time investment.
+This helps teach them the ‘potty’ command, which can come in useful later, so it’s worth the time investment.

 After A Successful Potty Then Your Puppy Gets Praise And A Treat

-It’s better for their health and for your pocketbook and besides, you don’t want to spoil them on the treats or they’ll get bored of them and they’ll be less motivational.
+It’s better for their health and your pocketbook, and besides, you don’t want to spoil them on the treats, or they’ll get bored of them and be less motivational.